Frequently Asked Questions about Your Family Trip to Florida

 For an alternative to theme parks and water parks, I also suggest spending time in Orlando's many air-conditioned shopping venues and restaurants.
 The Orlando area has some fantastic outlet shopping – a great place to save money!

 Don't forget to pack hats, sunscreen, and portable fans, which will also help you beat the heat.
-And, it is very important for everyone to remember that once you feel the need to re-hydrate, it is usually too late; pre-hydrate the night before you head out into the hot sun and drink plenty of water throughout the day.
+And it's very important for everyone to remember that once you feel the need to re-hydrate, it is usually too late; pre-hydrate the night before you head out into the hot sun and drink plenty of water throughout the day.

 A: I suggest letting the kids explore wildlife in the Tampa and Orlando areas.
 Orlando's Discovery Cove allows children 6 to 12 to swim with dolphins.
 Check out this helpful article "Lions and Lessons" about Tampa's Big Cat Rescue and Busch Gardens, Tampa Bay.
 I am sure that would keep your animal-lovers quite busy!